 ➤ verbiage (speak in an accelerated and uninterrupted manner)

 ➤ feelings of greatness that can lead them to make decisions without thinking about the real consequences

 ➤ risk behaviors (large economic expenses, consumption of toxins, unprotected or atypical sexual behaviors in the person, etc.)

 The most serious cases lose contact with reality, presenting psychotic symptoms such as hallucinations or delusions.
 These episodes are very disruptive, and often require hospitalization.

-Hypomanic episodes are less severe and disruptive than manic episodes, not requiring hospitalization.
-By definition they don’t present with psychotic symptoms.
+Hypomanic episodes are less severe and disruptive, not requiring hospitalization.
+By definition, they present without hallucinations or delusions.